solaritygh/Polar/README.md

 # Polar
-A lightweight Minecraft server implementation.
+A lightweight Minecraft server implementation (not based on the mojang server implementation).
 Currently, only protocol #47 (1.8.x) is supported.

 **Code is under heavy construction, using this isn't recommended yet!**